oktadev/okta-blog/_source/_posts/2022-07-21-angular-security-xss.md

 Well, darn it, we've got some problems.

-## XSS Support in Angular
+## XSS support in Angular

 Fortunately, Angular has a lot of built-in security protections.
-Angular treats all values as suspicious and untrusted by default, which is incredibly helpful because the framework automatically guards us against unintentionally creating vulnerabilities in our applications.
+It treats all values as suspicious and untrusted by default, which is incredibly helpful because the framework automatically guards us against unintentionally creating vulnerabilities in our applications.
 Angular automatically removes any `script` tags so we won't have to worry about the original hypothentical example.

 Let's see some examples of how Angular protects us against XSS.

 ### Angular automatically escapes values

-Web applications implement comment features like in the Stored XSS example by calling an API to get a list of comments, then adds the comments to the template.
+Web applications implement comment features like in the Stored XSS example by calling an API to get a list of comments, then add the comments to the template.
 In Angular, an extremely simplified comments component might look something like this:

 {% raw %}
 ```ts